SPF-OST/pytrnsys_gui/README.md

 #### Getting started

 All the following commands should be run from the `pytrnsys_gui` directory.
-The commands specified are for a Windows environment.
-They are very similar for Linux.
+The command should be run in a "Windows Command Prompt" (cmd).

 1. Create a virtual environment:
     ```commandline